-- 322. DEFENDANT ADOC has a policy that discriminates against prisoners with disabilities by requiring prisoners complete a written form to request medical care.
-Some prisoners with vision or intellectual disabilities cannot complete the necessary forms to receive medical care.
-There are no systems in place to enable prisoners who cannot read due to vision or intellectual disabilities to request medical care. - 323.
-PLAINTIFFS NAYLOR, MOORE and COPELAND cannot fill out sick call request forms without assistance from another prisoner or a correctional officer.
-There is no system in place for them to avoid having to share confidential medical information in this manner. - 324.
-PLAINTIFF HENDERSON is hearing impaired, but ADOC has not provided him with a hearing aid or any other meaningful accommodation.
+338. PLAINTIFFS NAYLOR and MOORE cannot fill out sick call request forms without assistance from another prisoner or a correctional officer.
+This was also true for prisoner Bobby Copeland.
+There is no system in place for them to avoid having to share confidential medical information in this manner.

+339. PLAINTIFF HENDERSON is hearing impaired, but ADOC has not provided him with a hearing aid or any other meaningful accommodation.
 As a result, he often misses medical and dentist appointments because he cannot hear his name being called and no one informs him that his name has been called.
 While on medication for tuberculosis at Ventress, PLAINTIFF HENDERSON missed pill call so often that medical staff required him to remain on the medication for an extra month.
-When he misses appointments, the nurses at Ventress tell him that it is his responsibility to be on time for appointments.
-PLAINTIFF HENDERSON also misses meal times because he cannot hear the signal to wake up on time.
+When he missed appointments, the nurses at Ventress told him that it is his responsibility to be on time for appointments.
+PLAINTIFF HENDERSON also missed meal times because he cannot hear the signal to wake up on time.
 He has been verbally reprimanded for continuing to walk around the facility during lock-down because he couldn't hear correctional officers' orders.